JVital2013/vitality-goes/docs/config.md

 This is the main config file.
 It will likely need configured when you first deploy Vitality GOES.
 It is broken out into the following sections:

 ### General
-* `graphiteAPI`: Points to your graphite host.
+* `graphiteAPI`: If you're using goestools and want to view its decoder/demodulator statistcs, this shhould point to your graphite host.
 It must include the `/render/` path at the end to work properly.
-If you're not using Graphite, comment this line out
+If you're not using goestools/graphite, comment/remove this line.
+* `satdumpAPI`: Points to the SatDump REST API to pull decoder/demodulator statistics.
+You must run SatDump with the `--http_server` flag to get statistics.
+If you're not using SatDump or don't want statistics, comment/delete this line.
 * `emwinPath`: Point to the emwin repository of your choice.
-If you're picking up both GOES West and East, you can use either EMWIN locaiton.
-Comment this line out to completely disable emwin data (text and images)
+If you're picking up both GOES West and East, you can use either's EMWIN files.
+Comment/delete this line to completely disable emwin data (text and images), or if you're not picking up data from a GOES satellite.
 * `adminPath`: The directory with admin text you want to display.
-Goestools must be patched with [this patch anyway for it to show up](https://github.com/pietern/goestools/pull/105/files), so comment it to disable.
+SatDump will save these files out-of-the-box, but goestools must be patched with [this patch for it to show up](https://github.com/pietern/goestools/pull/105/files).
+Comment/delete this line to disable.
-* `showSysInfo`: True if on the same system as goestools.
-Otherwise, set it to false
+* `showSysInfo`: Set to true if you want to display information about your Vitality GOES server, such as operating temps and system resource availability.
+Set to false to disable.
 * `debug`: Set to true to enable PHP errors.
 This breaks the AJAX requests within Vitality GOES if there are any errors, so only set this to true if you're debugging data returned by the DataHandler (advanced users only).

 ### Paths